1HPorange/wordchain/readme.md

 ## Usage

 The tool has pretty good command-line help text.
 Just try `wordchain -h`.
-Just try it out for some small workloads before giving it a long list.
+Try it out for some small workloads before giving it a long list.

 Note that because of reasons, the application won't accept lists longer than 256 words.
-But that would take an eternity to calculate anyways, trust me.
+But that would take an eternity to calculate anyway, trust me.

 ### Tips